lucyzhang95/GMMAD2/README.md

       }
    },
    "subject":{
-      "id":"NCBITaxon:550",
-      "taxid":"550",
-      "name":"enterobacter cloacae",
-      "original_name":"enterobacter cloacae",
+      "id":"NCBITaxon:1550",
+      "taxid":1550,
+      "name":"clostridium subterminale",
+      "original_name":"clostridium subterminale",
-      "description":"A species of facultatively anaerobic, Gram negative, rod shaped bacterium in the phylum Proteobacteria.
-This species is motile by peritrichous flagella, oxidase, urease and indole negative, catalase positive, reduces nitrate, does not degrade pectate and produces acid from sorbitol.
-E. cloacae is associated with hospital-acquired urinary and respiratory tract infections and is used in industry for explosives biodegradation.
-[NCIT]", "parent_taxid":354276,
+      "description":"A species of anaerobic, Gram positive, rod shaped bacteria assigned to the phylum Proteobacteria.
+This species is spore forming, motile, produces the type G toxin, does not hydrolyze esculin and is beta-hemolytic.
+C. subterminale is isolated from soil and is pathogenic, being a causative agent of botulism.
+[NCIT]", "parent_taxid":1485,
       "lineage":[
-         550,
-         354276,
-         547,
-         543,
-         91347,
-         1236,
-         1224,
-         3379134,
+         1550,
+         1485,
+         31979,
+         186802,
+         186801,
+         1239,
+         1783272,
          2,
          131567,
          1